 Staging is a common practice used by smart home sellers and agents who realize how emotional the home buying process is.
 Nothing is more personal than a person’s home.
 That is why a purchase decision is driven by sentiment and emotion as much as by practical concerns.
 There is a logical reason why professional house flippers and real estate agents hire staging experts to sell homes fast and get the price they want.

 Decluttering your home is the first major step sellers must take as they prepare the home for showing.
 It makes sense to throw away as much as possible.
 In some cases, it may make sense to rent a storage space to store your extra stuff.
+Try to rent space that is convenient & offers climate controlled storage facility.

 3. Complete home upgrades that are likely to pay off at the closing table and bolster the selling price.